smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 The `AuthorizationHeader` value is used during publishing of a frontend component to authorize the CLI tool against the client private npm feed.

 Keep in mind that the `AuthorizationHeader` value is not provided by Smint.io.

+*Note: by default, the authorization process needs to listen to port 43450 on your machine.
+In the unlikely case, that this port is not available on your machine, please [get in touch](mailto:support@smint.io).*

 Parameters
 ==========